aws-samples/aws-migration-hub-refactor-spaces-samples/rs-tutorial/rs-copilot-tutorial/Readme.md

 ### Create the refactor environment

-This template(**rs.yaml**) creates a Proxy VPC with 2 subnets, a Refactor Spaces environment and application, and a default service and route with Refactor Spaces.
+This template(**rs.yaml**) creates a proxy VPC with 2 subnets, a Refactor Spaces environment and application, and a default service and route with Refactor Spaces.